globant-ui/css-training/content/alignment/centering-the-unknown.md

 # Centering the unknown

-How to center a container when we don't know its dimensions.
+How to center a container when we don't know its dimensions (without using flexbox).

 ## Code